 NASA prepared a Record of Decision (ROD) For the Final Environmental Impact Statement (FEIS) for the demolition and cleanup activities at the Santa Susana Field Laboratory (SSFL).
 This ROD included a summary of the NEPA process completed and FEIS, public involvement in the decision making process, the alternatives considered, key environmental issues evaluated, statement of the decision made, and the basis for the decision.

 The Programmatic Agreement (PA), an attachment to the ROD for the FEIS, starting at page 19 of the file, identifies measures to be taken for the protection and preservation of cultural resources during implementation of NASA’s Proposed Action.
 The PA is the culmination of two years of consultation with more than 35 consulting parties regarding the effects to historic properties resulting from the proposed actions for demolition and cleanup.
 It provides for the preservation of historic test stands through documentation and the potential retention of at least one test and control house.
-In addition, it minimizes impacts to archeological sites where feasible and resolves adverse effects to Traditional Cultural Property through an ethnographic history and Native American Advisory Board and other mitigation measures.
+In addition, it minimizes impacts to archaeological sites where feasible and resolves adverse effects to Traditional Cultural Property through an ethnographic history and Native American Advisory Board and other mitigation measures.

 The FEIS presents an overview of the affected environment and the potential environmental consequences associated with proposed action to demolish existing structures and to remediate groundwater and soil on the NASA-administered property of SSFL and the no action alternative.
 It also informs NASA decision makers, regulating agencies, and the public of the potential environmental consequences of implementing the proposed demolition of SSFL site structures and the proposed groundwater and soil remediation.